 This fee structure is based on framing and demolition costs having been included in the plan set submitted to Log In; if they were not, their valuation will be included at the Walk-through counter and the above fees will differ.

-The prep demo permit path is predicated on the understanding that building and zoning code review of submitted plans is not complete.
+The prep demo permit path is predicated on the understanding that building, zoning, SUDP, and fire code review of submitted plans is not complete.
 Changes may be required to items installed under these expedited permits.
 The general contractor, owner, developer, and subcontractors may bear the risk of increased costs and delays due to change orders.
 Denver assumes no responsibility or liability for work completed that requires corrective measures and/or remediation.

 The review and permitting process varies according to the size and location of your project.
 The following is a list of what may be needed.